 What is Helicopter Parenting

 Originally, the term “helicopter parenting” signals that the parent is among the Baby Boomers (i.e. born between 1940s to 1960s), and the children are members of the Millennial generation (born between 1980s to 2000s).
 This term gained attention and notoriety in the early 2000s just as the millennials began reaching college age.
-College admission officials and professors started experiencing the parents’ intrusive behavior and denouncing it publicly.
+University admission officials and college professors started experiencing the parents’ intrusive behavior and denouncing it publicly.

 In recent years, this term is also used to describe parents of any generation who show excessive monitoring and protective behavior in ways inappropriate for their child’s developmental stage.